 However, since the almond flour carrot cake layers are naturally gluten-free and dairy-free, you may be looking for a non-dairy frosting option to pair with it.
 Instead of traditional cream cheese frosting, substitute coconut whipped cream frosting or use dairy-free cream cheese and vegan butter in the frosting recipe included.

-Some grain-free baking recipes, such as almond flour pie crust or almond flour oatmeal cookies are a little more straight forward when it comes to mixing together ingredients.
+Some grain-free baking recipes, such as an easy press-in almond flour pie crust are a little more straight forward when it comes to mixing together ingredients.

 However, almond flour affects cakes differently and has a tendency to weigh down the texture.
-The crumb will not exactly mimic traditional texture as much as other GF cake recipes, such as gluten-free chocolate cake, but we can definitely get pretty close using these easy tricks!
+The crumb will not exactly mimic traditional texture as much as other GF cake recipes, but we can definitely get pretty close using these easy tricks!

 - Properly measuring almond flour – Measure almond flour by spooning into the cup and leveling off.
 Almond flour is heavier than wheat flour and you do no want it to be compressed or tamped down, which will have an adverse affect on the ingredient ratios.